Four teens killed in rollover crash in Buffalo, two injured - NewsBreak

 Four teens killed in rollover crash in Buffalo, two injured

 BUFFALO, N.Y.
-(WIVB) — Four teenagers have been pronounced dead and two more were injured as the result of a crash where the westbound Route 33 lanes meet Route 198, Buffalo police said.
+(WIVB) — Four teenagers have been pronounced dead and two more were injured as the result of a crash where the westbound Route 33 lanes meet Route 198.

 Officers responded to this area, where a vehicle rolled over, at approximately 6:40 a.m.